erikhinderer/confluent/docker/oracle-xstream-cdc-ea/README.md

 # Usage
 1. Copy the Dockerfile and docker-compose.yml to a directory.
-2. Compose the Docker image up with detached mode.
+2. Compose the Docker image up in detached mode.
 ```
 docker compose up -d
 ```